Rachit-Nagaich/Teahmintsubmission/README.md

 5. **Contributing Section**: Tailor it to your preferences regarding contributions.
 6. **License**: Make sure to include the correct license for your project.

-You can save this content in a `README.md` file in your project directory, and it will be displayed on your GitHub repository page.
-If you need any more help, feel free to ask!